 - Wide selection of add-ons to enhance your channel lineup

-- Recording capacity of 50 hours on its cloud DVR
+- DVR storage of 50 hours

 - Works on anything with a screen